Podlite - a lightweight markup language

 :checked

 This attribute indicates that a checkbox should be added to that block.
-It possible to apply a :checked attributes to any block.
+It is possible to apply a :checked attributes to any block.
 The most common use of this option is to create task lists.

-For unchecked checkbox the :!checked is used.
+For an unchecked checkbox the :!checked is used.

 The task list item marker (checkbox) is added to the output.
-In an HTML output, this would be represented as an <input type="checkbox"> element.
+In HTML output, this would be represented as an <input type="checkbox"> element.

 The specification does not define how these checkboxes are interacted with.
 Implementors are free to choose whether they render them as disabled, unchangeable elements, or handle dynamic interactions like checking and unchecking in the final rendered document.